elastic/apm/specs/agents/tracing-api-otel.md

 On a high-level, from the perspective of the application code, using the OTel bridge should not differ from using the OTel API for tracing.
 See [limitations](#limitations) below for details on the currently unsupported OTel features.
+For tracing the support should include:
+- creating spans with attributes
+- context propagation
+- capturing errors

 The aim of the bridge is to allow any application/library that is instrumented with OTel API to capture OTel spans to seamlessly delegate to Elastic APM span/transactions.
 Also, it provides a vendor-neutral alternative to any existing